Mew2King: Gaming career

 Zimmerman began competing in tournaments in 2005 at the age of 16.
-Kashan "Chillindude" Khan described M2K as having little natural aptitude for the game, becoming good through practicing a lot.
+Kashan "Chillindude" Khan described Zimmerman as having little natural aptitude for the game, becoming good through practicing a lot.
+Previously, in 2004, he spent over 2,000 hours with help from SuperDoodleMan collecting data about various attacks and movements in Melee.
 During 2006, Zimmerman went from being relatively unknown to being one of the best players in the game.
-In 2004, he spent over 2,000 hours with help from SuperDoodleMan collecting data about various attacks and movements in Melee.
 In 2007, he managed to place 9th at EVO World 2007.
 Zimmerman was considered the best Melee and Brawl player from 2008–2009.
 From 2010–2014, his tournament placing declined and he began losing to improving newer players.
 Zimmerman and Wyatt "ADHD" Beekman, were banned by Major League Gaming from competing in MLG Dallas 2010, after the two had allegedly conspired to manipulate brackets at Brawl event at MLG DC 2010.
 The ban came after ADHD had stated that he paid Zimmerman US$300 to lose the loser's bracket final, a violation of MLG rules.
 MLG dropped Brawl from their pro circuit at the end of 2010.

-For most of 2013, M2K had not won a major tournament all year until he went on a winning streak where he won virtually all of his fights, including against Mango, whom he had not beaten for several years.
+For most of 2013, Zimmerman had not won a major tournament all year until he went on a winning streak where he won virtually every tournament he attended, including those with Mango present, whom he had not beaten for several years.
 In 2014, Zimmerman lost to aMSa in winners quarters and Armada in losers finals at Kings of Cali 4.
 Zimmerman finished 2nd to Mango at Big House 4 in Romulus, Michigan.
 After a complex leveling game, Juan "Hungrybox" Debiedma defeated Zimmerman at Paragon Orlando 2015.